Emma Review – Is it the best budgeting app?

 More of a detailed breakdown of your current income and expenditure across all of your accounts.
 You can access your budgets and look at the current month or look back over the previous months.

-Broken down into three sections, Everyday, Savings and Investments and this is where you can access your individual accounts, all from one screen.
+Broken down into four sections, Everyday, Savings, Investments and Loans and this is where you can access your individual accounts, all from one screen.

-The area where you carry out quests, sign up to 'Emma Pro' and access rewards (all explained below)
+The area where you can carry out quests, sign up to 'Emma Pro', contact Support and access rewards (all explained below).

 What banks are supported on Emma?

 - American Express